 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

-You will need to purchase specialist equipment such as a laptop and pay for your drawing and model making materials.
-You will also have to pay for printing costs.
+You will need to purchase specialist equipment such as a laptop.
+You will also have to pay for:

 Self-funded fieldwork and study tours are undertaken as part of the programme.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.